-Friday, June 21 is the summer solstice for 2019 - the official first day of summer in the northern hemisphere, and the longest day of the year for that half of the planet.
+Saturday, June 20, was the summer solstice for 2020 - the official first day of summer in the northern hemisphere and the longest day of the year for this half of the planet.

 Why is this day so special, though?

 It should be noted that, if you are in the southern hemisphere, June 20 is the winter solstice, the first day of winter, and the shortest day of the year.

 This is due to the northern and southern hemispheres experiencing opposite seasons, no matter what time of year it is.